-Abrahamic / Middle Eastern Christianity The Devil is a Real Being!
-He Seeks to Tempt You to do Wickedness and be Miserable Share Flipboard Email Print Cristian Baitg/Photographer's Choice/Getty Images Christianity Latter Day Saints Beliefs and Teachings Scriptures Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism View More By Rachel Bruner LDS Expert A.S., Computer Information Technology, LDS Business College Rachel Bruner is a writer, energy healer and active member of the Church of Latter-Day Saints. our editorial process Rachel Bruner Updated June 25, 2019 Many people scoff at the idea that the devil is real, but he is real and we must not be deceived into thinking that he is not.
+Abrahamic / Middle Eastern Christianity Is The Devil a Real Being?
+What different faiths believe about the devil Share Flipboard Email Print Cristian Baitg/Photographer's Choice/Getty Images Christianity Latter Day Saints Beliefs and Teachings Scriptures Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism View More By Rachel Bruner LDS Expert A.S., Computer Information Technology, LDS Business College Rachel Bruner is a writer, energy healer and active member of the Church of Latter-Day Saints. our editorial process Rachel Bruner Updated June 25, 2019 Many people scoff at the idea that the devil is real, but he is real and we must not be deceived into thinking that he is not.
 Who is the devil?
 Learn how he's a spirit son of God who desired God's power, rebelled against God, and started a war in heaven.
 Also learn how the scriptures and prophets testify of the reality of the devil.
 The Devil is a Son of God Members of The Church of Jesus Christ of Latter-day Saints (LDS/Mormon) believe that the devil is a real being.
 Just like all of us he was born in the premortal life and is a spirit son of God.
 In the premortal life, before he fell and became the devil, he was called Lucifer which means Shining One or Lightbearer.
 He was also known as a Son of the Morning although later he became known as Satan (see Names of the Devil and His Demons).
 The Devil Desired Power For Himself In the premortal life, Lucifer was a righteous spirit (or angel) who gained power, knowledge, and authority from God.2 However, when God presented His great Plan of Salvation to allow men the opportunity to become like Him through gaining a body and exercising agency, Lucifer believed his plan was better than God's.
 The devil became proud and desired God's power when he said to God: I will redeem all mankind, that one soul shall not be lost, and surely I will do it; wherefore give me thine honor.
 The Devil Rebelled Against Heavenly Father When God rejected Satan's plan the devil became angry and sought to overthrow the Father and take His power: Satan rebelled against me, and sought to destroy the agency of man, which I, the Lord God, had given him, and also, that I should give unto him mine own power.
 Lucifer rebelled against God and began a war in Heaven.
 One third of the hosts of heaven followed Lucifer, but all were cast out of heaven to forever be denied the blessing of a physical body and to never return to the presence of God.
 Upon being cast out, Lucifer became known as Satan or the devil.
 Satan's rebellion led to his fall from grace, and now he and his followers are sons of perdition.
 The Devil is Real When the devil and his followers were cast out of heaven they were sent to Earth where they, as evil and invisible spirits, seek to destroy all mankind.
 Although Satan does not possess a physical body he is a real being who is in eternal opposition to the Father who: ... seeketh that all men might be miserable like unto himself.
 The devil and his angels seek to destroy us by tempting and deceiving us.
 They try to lead us away from God and Christ.
 Indeed, one of the devil's greatest deceptions is to persuade us that he does not exist.
 Scriptures State that the Devil is Real To deny the reality of Satan is not only a deception, it is illogical.
 There are many scriptures supporting the literal existence of Satan.
 From the New Testament we know that Christ cast out devils (Satan's followers) and was tempted by Satan himself.
 Not only do the scriptures and prophets testify of the reality of the devil but you can know for yourself, through the power of the Holy Ghost, that the devil is real.
 We Must Not Be Deceived When we deny the existence of the devil, thinking of him as merely a symbol of evil, we set ourselves up for destruction.
 How can we defend ourselves against an enemy we do not believe exists?
 Elder Marion G. Romney said: We Latter-day Saints need not be, and we must not be, deceived by the sophistries of men concerning the reality of Satan.
 There is a personal devil, and we had better believe it.
 He and a countless host of followers, seen and unseen, are exercising a controlling influence upon men and their affairs in our world today.
 Although we should not spend an inordinate amount of time dwelling upon the devil's existence, we still must study the scriptures to understand who he is, what his tactics are, and what his ultimate goal for mankind is.
 The war in heaven still carries on today.
 The devil seeks to destroy us while Christ strives to lead us back into the presence of the Father.
 Each of us is at war and we must choose for whom we will do battle.
 If we are deceived into believing there is no devil we may find that we are furthering his cause.
 Let us not be deceived.
 Updated by Krista Cook.